Soimuen11/Dotfiles/wiki.md

 6. if something goes wrong, look into the patch file and modify your source files manually (config.h for dmenu and dwm)

 NB : YOU NEED TO RECOMPILE (SUDO MAKE INSTALL) EVERY TIME YOU MAKE AN EDIT !

+## Configuring neomutt
+git clone luke smith's mutt wizard OR download it from the AUR